-During 1997, the following Directors served, and currently are serving, as members of the Compensation Committee of the Board of Directors of the Corporation: Louis E. Levy, Chairman; Pastora San Juan Cafferty; and Randall L. Tobias.
-In addition, Frank A. McPherson has been serving on the Committee since April 17, 1997.
+During 1998, the following Directors served, and currently are serving, as members of the Compensation Committee of the Board of Directors of the Corporation: Louis E. Levy, Chairman; Pastora San Juan Cafferty; Randall L. Tobias; and Frank A. McPherson.

 Wayne R. Sanders, Chairman of the Board and Chief Executive Officer of the Corporation, serves as a member of the compensation committee of the board of directors of Kimberly-Clark de Mexico, S.A. de C.V.
 Claudio X. Gonzalez, Chairman of the Board and Managing Director of Kimberly-Clark de Mexico, S.A. de C.V., serves as a member of the Board of Directors of the Corporation.